Code-Institute-Submissions/milestone-project-61/README.md

 This project uses icons provided by [fontawesome](https://fontawesome.com/) and [ionicons](https://ionicons.com/).
 To keep consistency throughout the webpage, the svg files for the icons used for the custom [map markers](###markers) I have made are also from [fontawesome](https://fontawesome.com/).

+### Fonts
+The company logo is formatted in Uncial Antiqua font to provide a Celtic feel upon landing on the page.

+There is a minimal amount of text content presented on the website.
+All of it is presented in Roboto Slab font, with different weightings and spacings applied throughout.
+This font was chosen because it is complimentary to Uncial Antqiua and is easy to read even on smaller screen sizes.
+This font has been imported using [Google Fonts](https://fonts.google.com/).